ProcursusTeam/procursus-wiki/docs/Building-on-FreeBSD.md

 4. Build!

-    To check whether you did everything correctly, attempt to build ``bash``.
-Checkout the ["Build options"](https://github.com/ProcursusTeam/Procursus/wiki/Build-options) page to see what valid options can be passed
+    To check whether you did everything correctly, attempt to build `bash`.
+Checkout the [Build options](https://github.com/ProcursusTeam/Procursus/wiki/Build-options) page to see what valid options can be passed

         make bash [OPTIONS]